• Skip to primary navigation

 Funfetti Cookie Recipe

-Crunchy, chewy cookies speckled with sprinkles for a rainbow colored treat.
-Made with heat resistant ingredients for safe hot weather shipping.
+Crunchy, chewy cookies speckled with rainbow sprinkles for a colorful treat.
+An easy sugar cookie recipe made with heat resistant ingredients for safe hot weather shipping.

 Print Rate